 Now that all of your fingers have Cotton Rounds applied and Tin Foil holding them down, you will then want to just let them all sit for around five minutes.

-You also don’t want to do anything in this time; you can just meditate, or watch some TV, essentially you want to keep your nails relatively still.
+You also don’t want to do anything at this time; you can just meditate, or watch some TV, essentially you want to keep your nails relatively still.

 The Sparkly Nail Polish and glitter will be in there and will have been removed from each of your nails.